boylesoftware/x2node-validators/README.md

 });
 ```

 One message template parameter provided to all templates regardless of the validator used is `${field}`, which is the property or record type title.
-By default, the title of a property or a record type is the property or the record type name, but it can be modified by providing a `title` attribute on the record type of the property definition.
+By default, the title of a property or a record type is the property or the record type name, but it can be modified by providing a `title` attribute on the record type or the property definition.
 In addition to the `${field}` parameters there is also a `${Field}` parameter, which is the same, but automatically capitalized to use at the beginning of an error message template.

 ## Validation Error Messages Internationalization